-Fernando Ortiz, Manager of Honduran Operations
+Ramon Romero, Manager of Honduran Operations

-Jessica Gonzalez, Manager of Government & External Relations, Honduras
+Jessica Gonzalez, Manager of External Relations, Honduras

 Jessica studied at Jose Cecilio del Valle University in Tegucigalpa.
 Jessica attended elementary school at the Andrea Gonzalez Elementary School in El Amatillo, which is the very first school in the Lunches for Learning school lunch program.
 Jessica has worked with Lunches for Learning over the years in a variety of capacities, which include translating during business appointments and administrative assistant duties.
 Jessica understands first-hand how important Lunches for Learning is for the children in Honduras and is so proud to be part of this amazing program that is helping the children of Honduras to have a better future.

-Juniors Ortiz, Honduran Operations Supervisor
+Juniors Ortiz, Honduran Operations Foreman

 Juniors was born in Tegucigalpa and moved with his parents to Nacaome, in the Valle Department, at the age of two.
 He continues to live in Nacaome with his mother and younger siblings.
-He received his primary education in a bilingual school, Jose Trinidad Cabanas.
+He received his primary education in a bilingual school, Jose Trinidad Cabañas.
 He studied through ninth grade in the Technical department of the Terencio Sierra school in Nacaome, then obtained his Technical Bachelors degree in Computing in Choluteca.
 Juniors is proud to be a part of this incredible program that is providing a better future for his fellow citizens in the Valle region of Honduras.

 Sometimes, significant decisions are made when they are least expected.
 In 2004, Ron Hicks was presented with an extraordinary choice while on a trip through Central America.
 Waiting for a border crossing between El Salvador and Honduras, Ron experienced first-hand a multitude of poverty stricken children.
 One little nine-year-old girl happened to make eye contact while begging for money and she became the catalyst of a series of choices made by Ron.
 It was a moment that created a movement.